create3000/x_ite/docs/_posts/how-to-use-x_ite-with-electron.md

 ### preload.js

-The preload script runs before `index.html` is loaded in the renderer.
+The preload script runs before `index.html`{: .filepath } is loaded in the renderer.
 It has access to web APIs as well as Electron's renderer process modules and some polyfilled Node.js functions.

 ```js
 /**